kubeflow/mpi-operator/proposals/scalable-robust-operator.md

   This would avoid any pod-to-pod communication happening through apiserver and doesn’t require giving execution permissions at the namespace level.
   This can be achieved like this:
-  - The controller can generate a single key and share it with the launcher and worker pods through a Secret.
+  - The controller generates a single key and share it with the launcher and worker pods through a Secret.
   - The launcher and workers mount the Secret and set appropriate file permissions.
   - The workers run an SSH server instead of `sleep`.
-  - When encrypted communication is not a requirement, users could have the choice to use `rsh` for faster communication.
+  - When encrypted communication is not a requirement, users have the choice to use `rsh` for faster communication.

 - **The use of stable hostnames and a headless Service for the workers**
   - This removes the need to query Pod IPs, as the Pods can discover each other